Chaste/dependency-modules/README.md

 > Some useful commands:

-`module unload modulefile` unloads the application version from the environment.
+`module unload modulefile` unloads modulefile from the environment.

-`module switch [modulefile1] modulefile2` switches application versions.
+`module switch [modulefile1] modulefile2` switches version from modulefile1 to modulefile2.

-`module list` lists all currently applications.
+`module list` lists all currently loaded modulefiles.

-`module purge` unloads all currently loaded applications.
+`module purge` unloads all currently loaded modulefiles.

-`module avail` lists all installed applications.
+`module avail` lists all installed modulefiles.

+`module search string` searches for modulefiles that contain `string`.

 `module show modulefile` prints the environment changes prescribed by modulefile.

-`module search string` searches for modulefiles that contain `string`.

 >Further help on the `module` command can be found [here](https://modules.readthedocs.io/en/latest/module.html).